 Can build components of any complexity within CSS frameworks without causing code bloat.
 Can deliver perfect visual fidelity without hacky code.
 Can quickly debug layout errors.
 Understands SVG animation techniques.
 Is an expert in HTML and CSS syntax and best practices.
 Is an expert in accessibility and how good markup enhances it.
 Can teach others their skills.

 Can build own HTML/CSS frameworks.
-Speaks and writes publicly on advanced technical topics and is known as a thought leader in frontend web dev.
+Is constantly keeping up with changes in web standards and browser support.
+Non-Individual Contributor: Speaks and writes publicly on advanced technical topics and is known as a thought leader in frontend web dev.

 Can build clean JS components within an existing architecture, matching the conventions of the project.
 Strongly understands the common patterns of UI development (slideshows, menus, responsive heroes, filtering systems, etc.).
 Understands the common JS approaches (React, Vue, vanilla) and can identity when each is appropriate.
 Can debug quickly using debugger.